UHS of Dover LLC

 UHS of Dover LLC - Dover, DE

 Uhs Of Dover Llc is an addiction treatment facility situated at 725 Horsepond Road in the 19901 zip code in Dover, DE.
 It specializes in Naltrexone treatment.
-Uhs Of Dover Llc provides suboxone prescription, naltrexone administration and buprenorphine detoxification.
-Some of the treatment approaches used by Uhs Of Dover Llc include motivational interviewing, matrix Model and trauma counseling.
-Uhs Of Dover Llc also specializes in detox services and offers Benzodiazepines Detoxification, Cocaine Detoxification and Opioid Detox.
-Uhs Of Dover Llc provides hospital inpatient treatment, outpatient detoxification and hospital inpatient treatment.
-It also provides substance use treatment, detoxification and co-occurring mental health and drug abuse disorders.
+Uhs Of Dover Llc provides naltrexone administration, suboxone prescription and buprenorphine detoxification.
+Some of the treatment approaches used by Uhs Of Dover Llc include brief intervention, 12-step rehab and anger management.
+Uhs Of Dover Llc also specializes in detox services and offers Cocaine Detoxification, Opioid Detox and Alcohol Detox.
+Uhs Of Dover Llc provides intensive outpatient treatment, regular outpatient treatment and hospital inpatient treatment.
+It also provides substance use treatment, co-occurring mental health and drug abuse disorders and detoxification.

 Address: 725 Horsepond Road, Dover, DE 19901